 Use Duck Duck Go or the new kid on the block Brave Search as your search engine.
 Neither of these search engines collects or sells your search histories.
 They both share the same drawback, at least for now on some very technical information the results can be lacking.
 For me when this happens, I have a Firefox browser configured with Google as the main search engine, and I finish my search from there.

 5. Internet Browser.
 Your browser, and how you use it can literally hemorrhage information to Big Tech, scammers, hackers, and so on.
-As in DNS resolvers and search engines, using a FREE browser from Big Tech (i.e., Apple’s Safari and Google’s Chrome) allows THEM to look over your shoulder as you use the Internet.
+When you are using a “Free” browser from Big Tech, remember the browser is not the product, you are.

 There are a number of browsers now that do a great job of keeping you and your searches from being tracked (as well as doing some adblocking).
 My favorite browser is Brave.
 Yes, it’s from the same people that developed the Brave Search Engine.
 The Brave browser uses Chrome’s engine, but from there on the browser remains Google-Free.
 Here are some of its features (if you are having trouble reading this graphic, right-click on it, and in the drop-down box, select open in new tab.